Topic Editor: Sue Goode

 Most recent additions to this page under

-- Starting Early: Education from Prekindergarten to Third Grade, The Future of Children, Fall 2016 - This issue of The Future of Children reviews the evidence on pre-K effectiveness, looks at a number of significant questions that remain, and provides recommendations for what can be done to ensure that children retain the benefits of pre-K through the early elementary grades.
+- Starting Early: Education from Prekindergarten to Third Grade, The Future of Children, Fall 2016 - This issue of The Future of Children reviews the evidence on pre-K effectiveness and provides recommendations for what can be done to ensure that children retain the benefits of pre-K through the early elementary grades.
 One article of special interest for the early intervention/early childhood special education community is Supporting Young Children with Disabilities, by Kathy Hebbeler and Donna Spiker, co-directors of the Center for IDEA Early Childhood Data Systems (DaSy).

 In recent decades, research on the effectiveness of early childhood interventions has shifted from asking "Are early education programs effective?" to "How are certain elements of programs effective, in what ways, and for which children?"
 Research on the economics of early childhood interventions has shifted from asking "Are early education programs economically efficient?" to "How can programs produce the greatest benefits at the lowest cost?"
 The initiatives and research studies in this section address the following types of questions: